 from a zip archive available online:

-See Command Line Options for a description of other import options.
+See Kibana dashboards configuration for a description of the

 You can make use of the Makefile from the Beat GitHub repository to import the dashboards.
 If Elasticsearch is running on localhost, then you can run the following command from the Beat repository:

 If Elasticsearch is running on a different host, then you can use the